[The images for this folder are not currently available.]

 In addition, the letters contain comments about plans for Mary and her mother to travel to West Orange to attend the birth of Mina's third child (Theodore Miller Edison, born on July 10, 1898), plans to name the baby "Mary" should it be a girl, and Louise Miller's characterization of baby Theodore as being "as homely as they make them."
 There are occasional remarks about Thomas Edison's ore milling operations in Ogden, New Jersey, including a facetious comment, made after the suspension of operations at the mill, that "perhaps when they get the hoodoo out of the mine, it will be a go."
 The letters reveal Mary's negative opinion of her nephew, William Leslie Edison, whom she characterizes as "deceitful," as well as her belief that it would be beneficial for him to remain in the army, "where he needs no money [and] where he is getting disciplined in a good many ways."

 Five letters by Mina Edison cover the period July 1927-February 1929.
 The first letter discusses plans for the upcoming Chautauqua assembly and the involvement of Mina and other Miller family members in the Chautauqua Literary and Scientific Circle.
 (Mina graduated from the C.L.S.C. in 1930 after completing a four-year reading course.)
 The letters written from Fort Myers during the winter of 1929 include comments about Edison's impending eighty-second birthday celebration, the probable visit of President-elect Herbert Hoover, and Edison's friends Henry Ford and Harvey Firestone, whom Mina believed were exploiting the Edison name for their own advantage.
-There is also a reference to Mina's involvement in beautification and clean-up projects in the African American district of Fort Myers.
+There is also a reference to Mina's involvement in beautification and clean-up projects in Safety Hill, the African American district of Fort Myers.
 The last document, written four days after Mina's marriage to retired businessman Edward Everett Hughes, characterizes her second husband as a "gentle and thoughtful" man.
 Courtesy of David E. E. Sloane.
 Images for this collection are not yet available.